grimbleton-the-dreamer/deck-tailscale/readme.md

 `/etc/systemd/system/tailscaled.service.d/override.conf` is reset every time this script is run to ensure the path to the binary is correct, but the preexisting file will be backed up in that directory as `override.conf.bak`.
 If something goes wrong, copy those files somewhere else and re-run the install script to get back to a working state.

 ## Common issues
+### Error using tailscale with sudo

+Symptom: `sudo:tailscale: command not found`

+Resolution: Run `sudo visudo` and append "/opt/tailscale" to the secure_path environment variable.

 ### Broken config file